opensearch-project/documentation-website/_ml-commons-plugin/connectors.md

 - [OpenAI ChatGPT](https://openai.com/blog/chatgpt) enables you to invoke an OpenAI chat model from inside an OpenSearch cluster.
 - [Cohere](https://cohere.com/) allows you to use data from OpenSearch to power Cohere's large language models.

 Additional connectors will be added to this page as they are tested and verified.
+You can find approved blueprints for each connector in the [ML Commons repo](https://github.com/opensearch-project/ml-commons/tree/2.x/docs/remote_inference_blueprints).

 ## Building blueprints

 All connectors consist a JSON blueprint created by ML developers to allow administrators and data scientists to make connections between OpenSearch and an AI service or model serving technology.
-You can find approved blueprints in the [ML Commons repo](https://github.com/opensearch-project/ml-commons/tree/2.x/docs/remote_inference_blueprints).

 ### Blueprint settings